The Turnpike Trail is a 4.4-mile trail along the hillside south of

 most of the trail, the spots between the junipers are occupied with rock

-and dirt.
 The southern half of the trail is more interesting, both

 Drone view looking north as we pedal away from the